Zimbabwe: Sir Wicknell Off Singles Market

-Controversial businessman and socialite Wicknell Chivhayo - more popularly known as Sir Wicknell - will pay lobola (bride price) for his beau Sonja Madzikanda this weekend, it has emerged.
+Controversial businessman and socialite Wicknell Chivhayo - more popularly known as Sir Wicknell - will pay lobola (bride price) for his beauty, Sonja Madzikanda, this weekend, it has emerged.

 In a social media post Thursday, Chivayo boasted that he would be disappointed if his in-laws charged him less that $50,000 for lobola.